Six Tips for Preventing Patient Falls During Physical Therapy

 Using the appropriate equipment is essential for gaining progress.
 Assistive devices may be necessary for patients with balance issues.
 Some assistive devices include:

-- Overhead track & harness systems
+- Overhead track & harness systems like Solo-Step

 - And more